Six scientific Work Packages (WP) do research within the Build4People project:

 The partner structure does not only consist of academic institutions such as universities but also of two German SME companies who bring in a private sector perspective and link to the Cambodian business sector.
 Through the partnership with key stakeholders of the industry such as the European Chamber of Commerce (EuroCham) and with key state authorities such as the Ministry of Land Management, Urban Planning and Construction (MLMUPC) and the Phnom Penh Capital Hall a replication of project results is highly likely.

-Further dissemination partners of our project are the Konrad-Adenauer-Foundation (KAS) of Cambodia and the META-House each serving to reach out to different target groups.
+Further dissemination partners of our project are the Center for Khmer Studies (CKS), the META-House Phnom Penh or the German Sustainable Building Council (DGNB) each serving to reach out to different target groups.

 Our project receives additional support from a Scientific Advisory Board (SAB) consisting of very experienced consultants, two representatives of the local European Chamber of Commerce and further of a representative of Europe’s largest network of sustainable building, DGNB, and a renowned scholar with a focus on sustainable urban development.
 The members of the SAB will join the two conferences in Phnom Penh and take part in the subsequent advisory board meetings to provide us with critical feedback and to guide / consult us towards achieving implementation and lasting impacts.

-This is an overview of our partnership structures during ongoing Definition phase:
+This is an overview of our partnership structures during ongoing Build4People Definition phase:

 Find out more about Build4 People’s relevance and originality.